elastic/elasticsearch/CONTRIBUTING.md

 #### `test`
 Our test framework and test fixtures.
 We use the test framework for testing the server, the plugins, and modules, and pretty much everything else.
-We publish the test framework so folks who develope Elasticsearch plugins can use it to test the plugins.
+We publish the test framework so folks who develop Elasticsearch plugins can use it to test the plugins.
 The test fixtures are external processes that we start before running specific tests that rely on them.